The New Adventures of Jonny Quest

 The New Adventures of Jonny Quest is an American animated series produced by Hanna-Barbera Productions, and a continuation of the 1964–65 television series Jonny Quest.
-Debuting in 1986 as part of The Funtastic World of Hanna-Barbera syndication package (it was the seventh and final Hanna-Barbera cartoon of the four and a half weekday/weekend morning line-up), this new series could be seen as the second season to a program that originally aired from 1964 to 1965 on ABC.
+It debuted in 1986 as part of The Funtastic World of Hanna-Barbera syndication package, being the seventh and final Hanna-Barbera cartoon of the four and a half weekday/weekend morning line-up.
+While it is a continuation, the series can be seen as the second season to the original series.

 Plot

-This series features Dr. Quest and his group as they go on new adventures while thwarting different bad guys like the mad scientist Dr. Zin.
-Some episodes had them gaining a stone man named Hardrock as their ally.
+This series features Dr. Quest and his group as they go on adventures while thwarting different villains, such as the mad scientist Dr. Zin.
+Some episodes had a stone man named Hardrock as the Quest family's ally.